HeavyMedl/lists/README.md

 <a name='subsequences'/>
 ### subsequences : [x] -> [[x]]
 ------
-**Description**: Array of Arrays of all subsequences of a given arguement.
+**Description**: Array of an Array of Variables of all subsequences of a given arguement.

-**Signature Definition**: Give arg 1 an Array of variables; Get an Array of Arrays of variables.
+**Signature Definition**: Give arg 1 an Array of Variables; Get an Array of an Array of Variables.

 **Example Usage**: